Nick's Piping Archive Home

 -----

 Patrick and Mary Touhey buy house and lot in East Haddam, Conn., August 13, 1908.
-According to advertisements and directory listings, this becomes their permanent address until they sell it August 21, 1919 and move to Freeport, Long Island, which see below.
+According to advertisements and directory listings, this becomes their permanent address until they sell it August 21, 1919 and move to Freeport, Long Island, see entry for Aug.
+21, 1919.

 The house is at 4 Bonfoey Road, East Haddam, Property Map 26, Lot 89.
 The Touheys bought it from Birget Bratlie, Deed Book vol. 41, p.
 463.